-EUNIC is a network organization for European National Cultural Institutes and similar organizations working in the field of cultural diplomacy and intercultural relations.
-Established in 2006 to promote cultural diversity and mutual understanding across cultures, EUNIC has evolved into a global cluster network that delivers transnational collaborative projects through its 36 members and in more than 70 countries around the world.
+EUNIC is a network organisation for European National Cultural Institutes and similar organisations working in the field of cultural diplomacy and intercultural relations.
+It has been promoting cultural diversity and mutual understanding across cultures since 2006.
+EUNIC has evolved into a global cluster network.
+It supports transnational collaborative projects through its 36 members and in more than 120 clusters around the world.

 EUNIC Serbia: EUNIC AiR (2017-)

-Following a bilateral artist residency program between Sweden and Serbia, EUNIC AiR aims at supporting already existing residency programs in Serbia, through the establishment of a matching fund, dedicated to co-funding residencies that will get a EUNIC label by inviting artists from EU member-states to Serbia.
+EUNIC AiR follows a bilateral artist residency programme between Sweden and Serbia.
+It supports already existing residency programs in Serbia.
+A matching fund is dedicated to co-funding residencies that will get a EUNIC label by inviting artists from EU member-states to Serbia.
 EUNIC AiR will consist of ten artistic residencies over a two year period within the fields theatre, literature, design, jazz and art.
-In conjunction to the program a joint bar camp will be set up in order to bring the residing artists together to share their residence experiences, debate on European, digital and global issues.
-A complemental communication campaign will be arranged during the artists stay in Serbia.
+During the programme, the organisers will set up a joint bar camp.
+This will bring the residing artists together to share their residence experiences and debate on European, digital and global issues.
+A complemental communication campaign will be arranged during the artists’ stay in Serbia.

-An extended interview with Swedish designer and Nova Iskra resident Kristofer Sundin on the importance of international residency programs for artists.
+An extended interview with Swedish designer and Nova Iskra resident Kristofer Sundin on the importance of international residency programmes for artists.

-How can EUNIC networks better contribute to fostering transnational connections, to promoting inclusive societies, freedom of expression and cultural innovation in different local settings?
-Those were some of the questions when the Consulate General of Sweden in Istanbul, following an initial project proposal from Goethe Institut, partnered with local EUNIC members in order to establish Spaces of Culture, a EUNIC cooperation project aiming to engage with local change makers outside of the capitals to promote European collaboration and stimulate local cultural production.
+How can EUNIC networks contribute to fostering transnational connections, promoting inclusive societies, freedom of expression and cultural innovation in different local settings?
+These were some of the questions when the Consulate General of Sweden in Istanbul, following an initial project proposal from the Goethe Institut, partnered with local EUNIC members in order to establish Spaces of Culture.
+This is a project that aims to engage with local change makers outside of the capitals to promote European collaboration and stimulate local cultural production.

-Initially focusing on three vital cities (Izmir, Diyarbakir and Gaziantep) the overall objective of the Spaces of Culture project is to support local cultural initiatives and provide means and spaces for cultural encounters and creativity embracing all sectors of society, thus empowering local cultural actors to create self-sustaining entities that operate within a national and international network.
+Initially focusing on three vital cities (Izmir, Diyarbakir and Gaziantep) the overall objective of the Spaces of Culture project is to support local cultural initiatives and provide means and spaces for cultural encounters and creativity embracing all sectors of society.
+This will empower local cultural actors to create self-sustaining entities that operate within a national and international network.